juanclopgar97/python_sharp/README.md

         self._namechanged_callbacks -= value
 ```

-to clarify that the event expect a subscriber with that signature.
+This is done with the intention of clarify what is the event expecting from its subscribers signature.

 To use the event: